beacondigitalmarketing/beacondigitalmarketing-fragments/README.md

-# Bits, the front-end component library for 24 ways
+# fragments -- Beacon Digital Front End Pattern Library

 ## Requirements
-Bits is built upon [Fractal](https://github.com/frctl/fractal), a tool that enables the rapid development of components, templates and pages.
+fragments is built upon [Fractal](https://github.com/frctl/fractal), a tool that enables the rapid development of components, templates and pages.
 Fractal uses a number of ES6 features, so this project requires [Node.js](https://nodejs.org/) v4.0+ to be installed locally.
 A global install of Gulp is also recommended.

+## Special Thanks
+reference for building this was inspired by https://github.com/24ways/

 ## Installation
 To get the project up and running, and view components in the browser, complete the following steps:

 1. Download and install Node: <https://nodejs.org/>
-2. Clone this repo: `git clone git@github.com:24ways/frontend.git` (SSH) or `git clone https://github.com/24ways/frontend.git` (HTTPS)
+2. Clone this repo: `git clone git@github.com:beacondigitalmarketing/beacondigitalmarketing.github.io.git` (SSH) or `git clone https://github.com/beacondigitalmarketing/beacondigitalmarketing.github.io.git` (HTTPS)
 3. [Optional] Install Gulp globally: `npm install gulp -g`
 4. [Optional] Install Fractal globally: `npm install fractal -g`
 5. Install project dependancies: `npm install`